 Evictions in California

 A common example of this could be: if your California tenant has unpaid rent and you intend on evicting them.
 No matter if the unpaid rent is only one month's rent, this is a lease violation and you have grounds for immediate lease termination and evict the tenant.
-A landlord must begin the process by serving the tenant with a 3-Day Notice to Pay or Quit.
+A landlord must begin the process by serving the tenant with a 3-day Notice to Pay or Quit.

 After which, you, the landlord, must move to court and file for eviction.
 If they still fail to pay or move out after the 3 days, the court will then make the appropriate ruling.
 If a landlord fails to serve the tenant proper notice, the court will likely rule in the tenant's favor.

 It is your right to collect a security deposit from your tenants.
-California landlord-tenant laws do cover the specifications of a security deposit.
+California landlord-tenant laws do cover the specifications of collecting a maximum security deposit.
 So, a landlord must adhere to them when considering everything to do with the security deposits, from their collection and storage to returning them.
 Failure to adhere to the California security deposit laws can result in legal actions being taken against you.

 A California tenant can withhold rent or pay rent late for certain legal reasons like a discrimination claim.
 Local rent control laws also protect tenants from sudden rent increases without proper notification.